 Although trauma often happens during childhood, many people carry the effects of trauma with them into adulthood.
 The symptoms of trauma play out over the years, causing victims to struggle in almost every area of their lives.
 However, trauma victims can learn to overcome their traumatic experiences and lead happy, healthy lives with the proper treatment.
 This is the goal of trauma treatment.

 Trauma is an emotional or psychological response to a disturbing event.
 Affected people experience this event, which is usually violent or otherwise deeply distressing.
 The event can compromise your sense of safety or self-respect.
 Over time, it can also diminish your ability to function at work, school, or home.

 Trauma affects people in different ways.
 Some people can experience a traumatic event and adjust their lives accordingly without emotional scars.
-Others are deeply affected and need extensive therapy for PTSD.
-Some common symptoms of PTSD include:
+Others are deeply affected and need professional help to recover.

-The Relationships Between Trauma and Addiction
+The Relationship Between Addiction and Trauma

 - Full detox facilities